Four more people die from COVID-19, pneumonia in Kyrgyzstan

 Four more people have died from coronavirus and community-acquired pneumonia over the past day in Kyrgyzstan.
-The Head of the Public Health Department of the Ministry of Health, Ainura Akmatova, said at a briefing today.
+The Republican Emergency Response Center reported.

-According to her, 3 people died in Bishkek, 1— in Batken region.
+According to it, 1 patient died in Bishkek, 1 — in Osh region, 1 — in Talas region, 1 — in Issyk-Kul region.

 Recall, the Ministry of Health of Kyrgyzstan has combined statistics after the WHO assigned the code U07.1 to the laboratory-confirmed coronavirus in the international classification of diseases, and the code U07.2 — to community-acquired pneumonia, and it is considered as manifestation of the virus.